CIAI-RnD-Team/Titanic_ML_Model/README.md

         - **config**
            - **config.py** - contains all the paths and parameters used for training the model.
            - **logging_config.py** - to log all the steps and messages while working witht model.
+        - **datasets** - datasets fetched from kaggle will be stored here
+        - **processing**
            - **data_management.py** - loading your dataset, saving your pipeline file, loading your saved pipeline file and removing the older versions of pipeline file.
            - **errors.py** - checking for errors during validation.
            - **features.py** - to apply feature engineering steps on the features.
            - **preprocessors.py** - the preprocessing steps used in training of the pipeline.
 They follow the scikit learn pipeline template, fit and transform.
            - **validation.py** - checking inputs if they contain any unprocessable data.
+        - **trained_models** - generated pickle file will be store here.
         - **init.py** - configuring logger to use in package and versioning the model.
         - **pipeline.py** - using the scikit-learn pipeline, the model is trained on different transformation steps and one classification algorithm.
         - **train_pipeline.py** - the file where the magic happens.
 Leveraging the config, preprocessors and the pipeline we generate a pickle file that can be used later to predict data.